zorbathegreek/puppies/README.md

 # Welcome to Anthony's Puppy Site

+We have nine young puppies available (born on May 29).

+The usual vaccines are reserved and the dogs will receive their vaccine at two months old.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/zorbathegreek/puppies/edit/master/README.md) to maintain and preview the content for your website in Markdown files.